 Since calcium plays an important role in skeletal and smooth muscle contraction, a state of magnesium depletion may result in muscle cramps, hypertension, and coronary and cerebral vasospasms.
 Magnesium depletion is found in a number of diseases of cardiovascular and neuromuscular function, in malabsorption syndromes, in diabetes mellitus, in renal wasting syndromes, and in alcoholism.

 How much magnesium should we be getting daily?

-As adults, our bodies contain about 25 grams of magnesium at any given time, 60% of which is in our bones, and nearly all the rest in our soft tissue.
+An adult body contains about 25 grams of magnesium at any given time, 60% of which is in the bones, and nearly all the rest in soft tissue.
 3

 Dietary Reference Intakes developed by the FNB based on age and sex suggest the following recommended intakes.

 |Birth to 6 months||30 mg||30 mg|

 Source: Food and Nutrition Board